-Bursaries, sometimes also referred to as grants, are non-repayable funds given to eligible students who demonstrate a need for financial assistance.
+Bursaries, sometimes also referred to as U of T Grants, are non-repayable funds given to eligible students who demonstrate a need for financial assistance.
 The application is available from September to April.

-Once your completed application has been received, an appointment will be scheduled by the UC Registrar's Office and you will meet with an advisor to discuss your application.
+Once your completed application has been received, it will be reviewed in detail by the Financial Aid & Awards Advisor in the Academic Advising & Registrar’s Office.
+You will be contacted by email if additional information is required, and you may need to meet with an advisor to discuss your application.

-Note: Bursaries are not available for the summer session as this is considered an optional study period.
+Note: Bursaries are not normally available for the summer session as this is considered an optional study period.
+If you have urgent financial need in the Summer Session, please contact email@example.com to request an appointment with UC's Financial Aid & Awards Advisor.

 Fees, Payments & Refunds